Property Owner Responsibilities

 As a property owner in Spruce Grove, you also have responsibilities for snow removal.
 Please do your part to stay safe and keep things moving!

-Under the City's Traffic Bylaw , property owners are required to remove snow and ice from public sidewalks adjacent to their property within 48 hours of a snowfall.
-The City is responsible for clearing snow from public sidewalks, including ones adjacent to City-owned buildings and facilities, city parks, along highways and arterial roadways, and on the trails in the Heritage Grove Park trail system.
+The City's Traffic Bylaw requires property owners to remove snow and ice from public sidewalks adjacent to their property within 48 hours of a snowfall.
+The City is responsible for clearing snow from public walkways that meet the criteria outlined in the Snow and Ice Control Policy.
+These walkways often include those adjacent to City-owned facilities, within city parks and open spaces, and along arterial roadways.

 It's also a good idea to put down sand or gravel to help provide some traction or a product that will help melt the ice.
 This will not only make it easier for you to get around outside, but it will also help other residents safely use the sidewalk – especially the elderly, disabled or parents with strollers.

-When you are removing snow from your sidewalk, walkway, driveway or parking pad, you will need to store it on your property, as you are not permitted to shovel or blow snow onto roadways, public property or into alleys.
-Not only is it against the City's Traffic Bylaw , but it can also lead to spring flooding and cause unnecessary windrows in the roadway due to drifting.
+Snow from your sidewalk, walkway, driveway or parking pad, cannot be shovelled or blown onto roadways, public property or into alleys.
+Not only is it against the City's Traffic Bylaw, but it can also lead to spring flooding and cause unnecessary windrows in the roadway due to drifting.

 Give them room to work

 When you see City crews and equipment out removing snow from City streets, be sure to give them plenty of room to work.
-This includes removing vehicles and other obstacles as required to allow for safe and efficient snow removal.
-As well, when encountering snow removal equipment on City streets, slow down and follow at a safe distance until there is a safe and legal opportunity to pass.
+This includes removing vehicles and other obstacles to allow for safe and efficient snow removal.
+When encountering snow removal equipment on City streets, slow down and follow at a safe distance until there is a safe and legal opportunity to pass.